Gauge Theory in Riem(M): Connection Forms

-If a horizontal space is well defined with respect to such an invariant supermetric, the projections should themselves be equivariant, e.g. $(f^*)^*\hat \V_g=\hat\V_{f^*g}\circ{(f^*)}_*$ \footnote{ Where we have denoted the usual push-forward and pull-back maps for ``constant" diffeomorphisms by extra ``$*$"'s, $(f^*)_*:T_g\M\ra T_{f^*g} \M$.
-This is the exact analogous of the tangent left translation ${l_g}_*$ in the usual action of Lie groups.
-In this setting this is superfluous since due to the vector space structure of $S_2M$, we have ${f^*}_*=f^*$.
-From now on we will omit the double star notation.} Our connection form, if well defined by such a vertical projection, would then automatically obey the necessary conditions.
+If a horizontal space is well defined with respect to such an invariant supermetric, the projections should themselves be equivariant, e.g. $(f^*)^*\hat \V_g=\hat\V_{f^*g}\circ{(f^*)}_*$ However, the fact that one is dealing with (completions in) function spaces obstructs such a direct approach.
+In the infinite-dimensional setting one cannot know if for instance $H$ and $V$ are closed, the first requirement of \eqref{connection conditions}.
+Furthermore, this procedure does not provide us with an explicit formula for our connection form.
+Even the vertical projection operator, which would in the finite dimensional case be defined as $P(w)=\sum_i\langle v_i, w\rangle v_i$, for $v_i$ an orthonormal basis for $V$, requires modification in the present infinite-dimensional case.

-However it is very difficult to check all properties of a connection form, or even explicitly define them, implicitly from \eqref{ortho}.
-The implicit definition is many times useless, and a projection operator is not trivially defined in the function spaces we are dealing with.
-The fact that one is dealing with (completions in) function spaces obstructs such a direct approach.
-One would need to prove that the solution always exists and is unique, and that furthermore the total space $T\M$ is a direct (topological) sum $\V\oplus\HH$.
-All of these issues are not apparent from such a definition.

-We will thread another way, and find that there exists a more comprehensive way to define a valid connection explicitly from a supermetric, which includes the orthogonality criterion.
-For this we need to use the Fredholm alternative, included in the appendix.
+We shall proceed differently, and find that there exists a more comprehensive way to define a vertical projection operator and valid connection explicitly.
+This includes the orthogonality criterion.
+For this we need to use the Fredholm alternative.